nihruk/design-system/README.md

-## NIHR Common Design System (CDS)
+## NIHR Design System for the NIHR

-This is a library that implements the NIHR [Common Design System](https://nihr.atlassian.net/wiki/spaces/CDS) on top of [Bootstrap](https://getbootstrap.com/).
+This is a library that documents the Design System for the NIHR, and provides a default implementation on top of [Bootstrap](https://getbootstrap.com/).

 ### Usage